-- Understand how cost-benefit analyses can play a role in the policy decision-making process.
+- Understand the role cost-benefit analyses can play in the policy decision-making process

-- Be able to identify the costs and benefits of a given policy.
+- Identify the relevant costs and benefits of a given policy

 About Evidence for Policy Design

-The Evidence for Policy Design (EPoD) program at Harvard Kennedy School unites research and practice for smart policy.
-EPoD works to promote the use of analytical insights, drawn from economics and backed by rigorous evidence, to inform the design and implementation of public policies and programs around the world.
-Through research, teaching, and capacity-building activities, EPoD equips decision makers from around the world with the knowledge and skills necessary to understand how data and evidence can be used most effectively to achieve policy goals.
+The Evidence for Policy Design (EPoD) at Harvard Kennedy School uses analytical insights, drawn from economics and backed by rigorous evidence, to inform the design and implementation of public policies and programs around the world.
 To learn more about EPoD, please visit us at epod.harvard.edu and follow @EPoDHarvard on Twitter.

 About Building Capacity to Use Research Evidence (BCURE)

 This unit was developed through the EPoD Building Capacity to Use Research Evidence: Data and Evidence for Smart Policy Design (BCURE) project, a multi-year engagement to build technical and institutional capacity to integrate data and research evidence into policy decision making, focusing on South Asia.
 The development of this unit was funded by UK aid from the UK government; however, the views expressed do not necessarily reflect the UK government’s official policies.